mad-vx/focusly/README.md

 # focusly
-"Angular directive library for managing keyboard focus and directional navigation in grids, lists, and custom UIs.
+Angular directive library for managing keyboard focus and directional navigation in grids, lists, and custom UIs.